kessler-frost/complex-word-tagging/README.md

 # Complex Word Identification
 This project uses machine learning to detect complex words and give hyperlinks to their meanings in a .docx file, from a given .txt file.
 This is a fork from a private ongoing project of ours.
-Currently this project is (kind of) usable by the general public (read: people who know how to run python scripts).
+Currently this project is usable by the general public (read: people who know how to run python scripts).

 # Prerequisites
-I recommend you should use **Anaconda Distribution** to avoid any errors while execution.
+I recommend using **Anaconda Distribution** to avoid any errors while execution.
 Also this script is written in Python 3 so make sure you are using the correct version of python before proceeding.

 There are certain packages which are required to execute this including,